INSIGHT INTO BIBLE PROPHECY #111

 One must keep in mind that the book of Revelation is highly figurative, including chapter 20.
 Nobody understands the dragon-serpent of verse 2 as an actual snake or Chinese-like dragon.
 The verse itself says it represents Satan.
 Nobody understands the beast in verse 4 as a literal four-legged-wild animal.
 All consider it to be an anti-Christian entity or individual.
 Who takes literally the key, the chain or the seal?
 There is therefore a strong possibility that the "first resurrection" could also be a spiritual, rather than a physical resurrection.

 Resurrection in a figurative sense is not unknown to Scripture.
-"By faith Abraham, when he was tested, offered up Isaac... concluding that God was able to raise him up, even from the dead, from which he also received him in a figurative sense" (Hebrews 11:17-19).
+"By faith Abraham, when he was tried, offered up Isaac... accounting that God was able to raise him up, even from the dead; from whence also he received him in a figure" (Hebrews 11:17-19).
 Literally, Isaac neither died nor was he raised from the dead.
 However, since Abraham was at the point of slaying him, he was as good as dead.
 Abraham, in his mind, had it all figured out.
-He firmly believed that after he killed Isaac, God would raise him from the dead "from which he also received him in a figurative sense."
+He firmly believed that after he killed Isaac, God would raise him from the dead "from whence also he received him in a figure."
 Thus, in this case, Scripture itself says it is speaking of being raised from the dead in a figurative sense.

-In John 5:28-29, speaking of the far-off future, Jesus said: "The hour is coming in which all who are in the graves will hear His voice and come forth--those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation."
+In John 5:28-29, speaking of the far-off future, Jesus said: "The hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation."
 Here are two resurrections.
 However, Jesus spoke of two kinds, not two times.
 "The hour is coming... " Two kinds of resurrection at the same time.

 But before Jesus mentioned those future resurrections, he spoke of a resurrection which is here and now.
-"Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.
-Most assuredly, I say to you, the hour is coming, and now is, when the dead will hear the voice of the Son of God; and those who hear will live" (John 5:24-25).
+"Verily, verily, I say unto you, He that hears my word, and believes on him that sent me, has everlasting life, and shall not come into condemnation; but is passed from death unto life.
+Verily, verily, I say unto you, The hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live" (John 5:24-25).

 A careful study of the context will make it easier to grasp the major differences between these closely related verses.
 Within six verses, Jesus spoke of three resurrections: He spoke of an "hour" in the future when all those in the graves would experience either a resurrection of life or a resurrection of condemnation.
 However, the first resurrection He mentioned is one that takes place here and now.
 This resurrection involves only those who hear and believe.
 They pass from death to life.
 Both in the order mentioned in these verses and also in the historical order involved, this is the first resurrection.
 A resurrection here and now for those who believe.
 Jesus said so.

-Paul used the same terminology in Ephesians 2:5-6: "even when we were dead in trespasses, [God] made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus."
+Paul used the same terminology in Ephesians 2:5-6: "Even when we were dead in sins, [God] has quickened us together with Christ, (by grace ye are saved;) and has raised us up together, and made us sit together in heavenly places in Christ Jesus."
 Both the death and the resurrection referred to are spiritual in nature.
-"Were dead in trespasses," "made us alive" and "raised us" are all three past tense--a resurrection that has already taken place in this life.
+"Were dead in sins," "has quickened us" and "raised us" are all three past tense--a resurrection that has already taken place in this life.

-Paul adds a new dimension in his letter to the Colossians, when he connects the process to baptism: "buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.
-And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses" (2:12-13).
+Paul adds a new dimension in his letter to the Colossians, when he connects the process to baptism: "Buried with him in baptism, wherein also you are risen with him through the faith of the operation of God, who has raised him from the dead.
+And you, being dead in your sins and the uncircumcision of your flesh, has he quickened [made alive] together with him, having forgiven you all trespasses" (2:12-13).
 A sinner is dead in sin.
 The dead person must be buried.
-Once buried in the watery grave, the person is "raised with Him through faith... made alive together with Him."
+Once buried in the watery grave, the person is "risen with Him through the faith... quickened together with him."

 Baptism is not arbitrary.
 God did not pick just "any old thing."
 The symbolism in baptism is most impressive.
 The physical act of immersion in water portrays a death, burial and resurrection.
 The significance is double.
 Baptism pictures the death, burial and resurrection of Christ Jesus, through whom only there is forgiveness of sin.
 Baptism also pictures what spiritually is happening to the person at the moment of baptism.
 A person has died to sin, now buries the "old man" of sin in the watery grave and then rises to walk in a new life.

-Paul spells it all out in that great Romans text: "How shall we who died to sin live any longer in it?
-Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
-Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life... knowing this, that our old man was crucified with Him" (6:2-6).
+Paul spells it all out in that great Romans text: "How shall we, that are dead to sin, live any longer therein?
+Know you not, that so many of us as were baptized into Jesus Christ were baptized into his death?
+Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life... knowing this, that our old man is crucified with him" (6:2-6).

 In baptism, we show our faith in Jesus' death, blood and resurrection.
-"In baptism... raised... through faith in the working of God" (Colossians 2:12).
+"In baptism... risen... through the faith of the operation of God" (Col. 2:12).
 That is why infants cannot be baptized--they are incapable of faith.
-Sad to say, the "faith only" people lack faith in "the working of God" in baptism.
+Sad to say, the "faith only" people lack faith in "the operation of God" in baptism.
 They dismiss baptism as a "work."
-However, the inspired apostle Paul connected it to faith: "In baptism... raised... through faith."
+However, the inspired apostle Paul connected it to faith: "In baptism... risen... through the faith."

-Just as Jesus taught that "he who believes and is baptized will be saved," so He taught that one must be "born of water and the Spirit" (John 3:5).
+Just as Jesus taught that "he that believes and is baptized shall be saved," so He taught that one must be "born of water and of the Spirit" (John 3:5).
 It does not take much thought to realize that being born again, on the one hand, and passing from death to life, on the other hand, are two figures which vividly refer of the same process.
 Just as conversion is a new birth, so is it also a death, burial and resurrection.
 The spiritual reality is invisible.
 Jesus' death was visible; that it was for the forgiveness of sin is a matter of faith.
 Water baptism is visible; that it is for the forgiveness of sin is a matter of faith.
-"Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins" (Acts 2:38).
+"Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins" (Acts 2:38).

 Scripture interprets Scripture.
 Many of the figures in the book of Revelation are found elsewhere in the Word of God.
 The book of Revelation must not be divorced from clear Christian doctrine.
 Outside of Revelation, it is Scriptural to say that the Christian has already been raised from the dead.
 When we turned our back on sin and were buried with Christ in the watery grave of baptism, we then arose to walk in newness of life.
 What better explanation than this can be given for the "first resurrection" of Revelation 20?

-Colossians then adds (in 3:1,2), "If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
-Set your mind on things above, not on things on the earth."
+Colossians then adds (in 3:1-2), "If you then be risen with Christ, seek those things which are above, where Christ sits on the right hand of God.
+Set your affection on things above, not on things on the earth."
 The message is not to look forward to a future "first resurrection" followed by a reign of Christ upon this earth.
 No. Rather, Paul speaks of the Christian's resurrection as an accomplished fact and affirms that, because of that resurrection, Christians should set their minds on heavenly things, not earthly things.
 Or, as he expressed it in Philippians 3:20: "Our citizenship is in heaven."
 Our citizenship is not in a thousand-year-earthly kingdom.
 It is in heaven.

 This explanation of the "first resurrection" is based on solid apostolic doctrine.
 Other explanations of the "first resurrection" are speculations by way of isolating the expressions in Revelation 20 from the rest of the Bible.
 The "first resurrection" known outside of Revelation 20 is the resurrection that was experienced by the prodigal son, he "was dead and is alive again."